Chinedu Obasi: First spell at AIK

 On 23 October 2015, Obasi was handed a trial by Premier League side Sunderland.
 However, the club decided against signing him following the trial, citing his fitness concerns.
 Afterwards, Obasi went on trial at Eintracht Frankfurt.
 The club eventually decided against signing Obasi over his fitness concerns.

 On 4 August 2016, Obasi signed a short-term contract with AIK Three days later, on 7 August 2016, Obasi made his AIK debut, where he started and played the whole game, in a 2–0 loss against Malmö.
 Two weeks later, on 21 August 2016, Obasi scored his first goal for the club, in a 2–0 win over Örebro.

 After making ten appearances and scoring six times, Obasi helped the club finish in second place in the league and for his performance, Obasi was offered a new contract by the club when his contract expired at the end of the season.
 However, a month later, Obasi rejected a new contract from AIK in favour of a move to China.

-Shenzhen
+Shenzhen FC

-At the end of the season, Obasi moved abroad again when he was recruited by China League One Shenzhen on 4 February 2017, signing a one-year contract and joining manager Sven-Göran Eriksson.
+At the end of the season, Obasi moved abroad again when he was recruited by China League One Shenzhen FC on 4 February 2017, signing a one-year contract and joining manager Sven-Göran Eriksson.